Use of Force, Prohibition of

 If a State acts in a way prima facie incompatible with a recognized rule, but defends its conduct by appealing to exceptions or justifications contained within the rule itself, then whether or not the State’s conduct is in fact justifiable on that basis, the significance of that attitude is to confirm rather than to weaken the rule (Military and Paramilitary Activities in and against Nicaragua Case [Nicaragua v United States of America] [Merits] para.
 186).

 3 Thus, it appears that international practice, by relying on and discussing the scope of various exceptions to the rule, in principle strengthens the rule that the use of military force between States is generally prohibited.
-The actual relevance of the prohibition, however, can only be properly assessed if its historical development (B.), its scope and content (C.), and the exceptions to it (D.) are taken into account.
+The actual relevance of the prohibition, however, can only be properly assessed if its historical development (see section B below), its scope and content (see section C), and the exceptions to it (see section D) are taken into account.

 B. Historical Development of the Prohibition